Venture (video game): Reception

 The ColecoVision version of Venture was reviewed in Video magazine in its "Arcade Alley" column where its graphics and background music were praised.
 Reviewers predicted that the game's "complex play routine and strategies" which had made the game seem "out of place" in the arcade would guarantee the home release's popularity.
 It would go on to receive a Certificate of Merit in the category of "Best Arcade-to-Home Video Game Translation" at the 4th annual Arkie Awards.
 Creative Computing Video & Arcade Games in 1983 complained of the repetition of the first three levels after completing them, but said that otherwise "ColecoVision Venture is just as enjoyable as the arcade version".

 Jan Yarnot reviewed the Coleco version of Venture in The Space Gamer No. 58.
-Yarnot commented that "I wish the designer were credited.
-He deserves it.
-The cartridge is a lot of fun and should remain one of our favorites for years.
-I recommend it."
+Besides giving a praise to the game, Yarnot felt that credit should have been given to the designer of that game.

 High score

 The highest score on the original game was set in 1982 by 15-year-old Randy Kuntz of Fairview, Alberta.